Luthaf/Jumos.jl/README.md

 # Jumos is deprecated!

-This was a nice experiment, but the Julia language does not appear to be be the right one for this code.
-I will not maintain this anymore, and I will not take any big reports.
+This was a nice experiment, but the Julia language does not appear to be be the right language to use for this kind of code.
+I will not maintain this anymore.

-Even if it is deprecated, most of the ideas behind Jumos are now par of my new molecular simulation code: [cymbalum](https://github.com/Luthaf/cymbalum).
+Even if it is deprecated, most of the ideas behind Jumos are now part of my new molecular simulation code: [cymbalum](https://github.com/Luthaf/cymbalum).

 The code is still available if you want to read it, use it or do whatever you want with it.